michaelbZA/my-website/content/posts/python-series/08-python-foundations-testing-debugging.md

 ## Conclusion

-For finance professionals using Python, robust testing and debugging aren't optional extras—they're essential practices that ensure your calculations are reliable and accurate.
+For finance professionals using Python, robust testing and debugging are essential practices that ensure your calculations are reliable and accurate.
 By incorporating unit tests, effective debugging strategies, and structured logging into your workflow, you can build financial tools that you and your colleagues can trust.

-In our next post, we'll explore how to turn your financial scripts into proper command-line tools and automate routine financial tasks—a crucial skill for improving your productivity as a finance professional.
+In our next post, we'll explore how to turn your financial scripts into proper command-line tools and automate routine financial tasks; a crucial skill for improving your productivity as a finance professional.

 ## Practice Exercises